 Of course, you can’t spam or nag people.

 Therefore, your comms should be consistent, but appropriately spaced.
 The longer your runway, the more opportunities you’ll have to send triggers without spamming people.

 Additionally, rather than reiterating the first communication, we recommend building momentum by regularly celebrating the team’s impact and spotlighting participants who are going the extra mile.

 This makes current participants feel good, serves as social proof to others, and weaves CSR into the cultural fabric of your company.

 Action items: What to do next.

-We hope this article was helpful in illustrating the key principles of behavior design that can help you better engage your employees around your CSR and volunteer initiatives:
+We hope this article helped illustrate the key principles of behavior design that can help you better engage your employees around your CSR and volunteer initiatives: